albirrkarim/react-speech-highlight-demo/README.md

 So this package is the answer for you who looking for:

-- **Best Text to Speech Software**.
-For now this is the best library you can find.
+- Best Text to Speech Software
-- **text to speech with viseme lipsync javascript**.
-Our package is the easy way you can do that.
+- text to speech with viseme lipsync javascript
-- javascript text to speech highlight words.
+- javascript text to speech highlight words
 - How to text to speech with highlight the sentence and words like speechify
 - How to text to speech with highlight the sentence and words using elevenlabs
 - How to text to speech with highlight the sentence and words using open ai
 - How to text to speech with highlight the sentence and words using google speech synthesis
 - Text to speech react js
 - Text to speech javascript
+- Typescript text to speech
 - Highlighted Text to Speech
 - Speech Highlighting in TTS
 - TTS with Sentence Highlight